Which Passive Windows Choose? A Guide to the Best Solutions

 The price for 36 x 60″ triple-pane tilt turn window starts from 266 USD

-List of Passive Windows certified in German PHI
+List of passive windows certified in German PHI

 Below you can see window profiles best suited for passive houses, segmented by their material type, focusing on their certification dates and insulation properties.
 The U-values are provided along with their equivalent U-factors for better understanding by American readers.